What to expect from an HSIB maternity investigation

-Our maternity investigations have replaced the trusts' internal maternity serious incident investigations.
+Our maternity investigations have replaced a trusts' internal maternity serious incident investigations.
 We involve the trust and share the investigation reports as they are completed.
 Trusts continue to investigate maternity events that fall outside the specified criteria.
 Find out more about these criteria on the what we investigate page.

-Trusts remain responsible for Duty of Candour, 72-hour report and reporting via the the Strategic Executive Information System (STEIS).
+Trusts remain responsible for Duty of Candour, 72-hour report and reporting via the Strategic Executive Information System (STEIS).